Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Takes floor space

-• Can look cluttered with too many items
+• It can look cluttered with too many items

 • Not suitable for books or thick items